 Butterfly, orchid and bird authority of Honduras.
 An avid naturalist from childhood, Robert left his native California to join Peace Corps, finding a passion for tropical nature on arrival in 1993.
 He has authored two CD's, small field guides, and the forthcoming authoritative "Guide to the Birds of Honduras".
 He resides at the scenic Lake Yojoa and spends much of his time afield.

 Gerard Gorman is a very experienced birding and wildlife guide, particularly in Central and Eastern Europe where his knowledge of the wildlife sites of the region is second to none, having visited every country from the Baltic to the Black Sea.
-He guided a Naturalist Journeys group on our previous tour to Hungary.
-Gerard is also an author, his books include Central and Eastern European Wildlife (Bradt, 2008) and Birding in Eastern Europe (WildSounds).
-His main ornithological interest focuses on woodpeckers, and he is regarded as an authority, authoring the acclaimed Woodpeckers of the World (Firefly Books, USA/Canada, 2014).
-Gerard is also interested in wildlife tracks and signs and his Pocket Guide to Tracks and Signs of European Wildlife (Bloomsbury, UK) was published in 2014.
+In recent years he has led several Naturalist Journeys groups to Hungary and Austria.
+Gerard is also an author, his books include Central and Eastern European Wildlife (Bradt, UK, 2008) and Birding in Eastern Europe (WildSounds, UK, 2006).
+His main ornithological interest focuses on woodpeckers, and he is regarded as an authority, authoring five books including the acclaimed Woodpeckers of the World (Firefly Books, USA/Canada, 2014) and Woodpecker (Reaktion, UK, 2017).
+Gerard is also interested in wildlife tracks and signs and his Pocket Guide to Tracks and Signs of European Wildlife (Bloomsbury, UK, 2014) was published in 2014.

 Photo credit: probirder.com